Cheito-Rodriguez2308/Salsero-de-PR/README.md

 1. Open simulation files in **LTSpice** or **PartQuest** for circuit behavior.
 2. Run thermal and electrical models using **COMSOL Multiphysics**.
-3. Use provided `.csv` data for statistical analysis in Python or Excel.
+3. Use `.csv` data for statistical analysis in Python or Excel.
-4. Breadboard prototype instructions are included in `/docs/prototype_instructions.md`.

 ---